saghro/workwhile-front/README.md

 ### Contributing

-We welcome contributions to WorkWhile!
+We welcome contributions to FindYourJob!
 Please see our contributing guidelines for more information.

 ### License